iayanpahwa/sensor2notion/README.md

 - Fetch outside temperature and Air Quality of your area from [OpenWeatherMap API](http://openweathermap.org/)(free tier subscription should be more than enough).
 - Fetch Inside temperature and Humidity using sensors
-- Upload this as entry to your habit tracking DB with a date and other fields as new row every morning at 5AM
+- Upload this as entry to your habit tracking DB with a date and other fields as new row every morning at 5AM UTC every morning, can be override using ```TIME``` env variable
 --------------------
 ## Notion Template